Recent Research Projects

 Using the ongoing changes in Snake River fall Chinook salmon this project aims to investigate how the combination of location and environment create conditions that select for diverse life-histories.
 Using a dataset spanning over a decade I use otolith microchemistry, stage-structured and mixed-effects modeling, as well as paired growth and environmental data, to investigate the spatially explicit drivers of life-history strategy within the population.

-This project has been very productive, resulting in four peer-reviewed journal articles in the Canadian Journal of Fisheries & Aquatic Sciences, Oecologia, Chemical Geology, and Heliyon investigating aspects of salmon life history, otolith chemistry, and analysis techniques for otolith data.
-Two additional manuscripts are in-review with Ecology of Freshwater Fish and Ecosphere.
-A third manuscript, my final PhD chapter, is in-prep.
+This project has been very productive, resulting in four peer-reviewed journal articles in the Canadian Journal of Fisheries & Aquatic Sciences, Oecologia, Ecology of Freshwater Fish, Chemical Geology, and Heliyon investigating aspects of salmon life history, otolith chemistry, and analysis techniques for otolith data.
+Four additional manuscripts are currently in review or in prep from this project.

 Pictures from this Project

 Several species of so-called "goliath" catfish in the Amazon basin make migrations from the mouth of the Amazon River to the foothills of the Andes Mountains.
 The longest of these travels 5,788 km, the longest freshwater migration on earth.
 To put this on a human scale, this is the same distance as driving a car across the United States from Seattle, to Chicago and then to Key West, Florida.
 Until recently this migration was only inferred from fisheries data, the rivers were too long, too big, and too muddy to collect detailed data about this migration.
 But, dams being built in the Amazon threaten this migration, making understanding this migration very important.